Fisher is not a newbie when it comes to the metal detector business.

 F22 has 9 target ID categories, and, altogether, they can identify 99 different types of target, ranging from aluminum to ferrous objects, US nickels, etc. This ability to precisely identify targets applies not only to the material composition but also the size.

 Plus, the visual output is audio feedback available in four tones to understand better what it’s precisely detecting.
+This feature is especially useful when starting out in metal detecting, which is why F22 is the best Fisher detector for beginners.

 The F22, however, has minimal ground balance such that you might experience interference when hunting on some grounds with high levels of mineralization or soils with iron-oxides.
 You may also find it challenging to detect items on saltwater beaches.